-Design Patents vs. Utility Patents: What are the differences?
+Design Patents vs. Utility Patents: What You Need to Know About Differences

 Design Patents vs. Utility Patents

-Need help filing a design patent or utility patent?
-Contact Vic at vlin@icaplaw.com or call (949) 223-9623 to see how we can help you protect your innovation with the right patents.
+Need to file a flat fee design patent or utility patent?
+Call US patent attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to see how we can help you protect your innovation with the right patents.

 Design patent protection would be appropriate for three-dimensional shapes and two-dimensional product designs.
 If your product has a visual feature that simply looks cool or different, and serves no functional purposes, a design patent application may be the way to go.

 Design patents are meant to protect only nonfunctional, ornamental features.
-But that does not mean a functional product is ineligible for protection.
+That does not mean, however, that a functional product is ineligible for design protection.
+There may be times when a product can qualify for both utility and design patent protection.
 This is where consulting with a patent attorney would help.

 Here’s a table summarizing differences between design and utility patents: